tehnoobface/Git_practice/Readme.md

-//Lab 2 Git Practice
+## Lab 2 Git Practice

 In this lab we practice with git, including creating a new repository, committing to it, adding it to github, and pushing changes.

 Update to Readme.md file from github, after ssh connection.
+Fixed header